ezraroi/Human-AI-Collab/challenge-gap-d-c.md

     (No tension → no symbolic metabolism.)
 - **Shaped/Experienced Through → [Functional Alterity](functional-alterity.md)**
     (Alterity does not create the gap but influences how the user encounters it inside the ZPD.)
+- **Operationalized As (in [Field Viability Schema](field-viability-schema.md)) →** mismatch(D,C), which denotes the experienced/effective version of the Challenge Gap, distinguished from the structural gap itself.